zoltanctoth/ceu-cloud-class/internet.md

     - The computer will put packets together to get a whole file
   - Also includes conventions for requesting services (port identifiers)
     - To make sure Google knows we’re requesting a webpage and not an email or other service
+  - For example - Data headed to #.#.#.#:80 says that the data should be sent to #.#.#.# and put through port 80, which happens to be a human-defined standard port for HTTP or web requests.

 * * *